dalesnail/crow/README.md

 This feature is essentially like adding an alias to your .bashrc

+It adds alias entries to a file in your nest named 'crowfile'

+Formatted like so: `-<<<>  YourAlias: /path/to/your/alias`

 ----
 #### To pull those files into your "nest":
 - `crow -P YourAlias`